marceldobehere/goofy-chat-app-v2-client/README.md

 ### Account Export/Import
 To export/import your account, you can open the settings and click the `Export Profile` or `Import Profile` button.

-If you have a lot of files, and especially if your profile is encrypted, it is recommended to export without files / export the files separately.
+If you have a lot of files, and especially if your profile is encrypted, it is recommended to export without files and export the files separately.
-Currently this is not implemented yet.
-The closest thing you can do is to delete the files before exporting.
+For that you can just Export the Profile and choose to not include files.
+Then you can export the files separately.
+When importing you can import the profile and then import the files separately afterwards.

 Exporting may take a long while with lots of data, especially if you have a lot of files.
 Please note that the browser could crash if its too much xd